Hua Chunying: Afghanistan

-Amidst criticism from the Australian and New Zealand governments in 2020 over a computer-generated image posted by Chinese Foreign Ministry Spokesman Zhao Lijian on Twitter depicting an Australian soldier cutting an Afghan child's throat, Hua said: "The Australian side has been reacting so strongly to my colleague’s tweet.
+Amidst criticism from the Australian and New Zealand governments in 2020 over a computer-generated image posted by Chinese Foreign Ministry Spokesman Zhao Lijian on Twitter depicting an Australian soldier cutting an Afghan child's throat, Hua said: "The Australian side has been reacting so strongly to my colleague's tweet.
 Why is that?
 Do they think that their merciless killing of Afghan civilians is justified but the condemnation of such ruthless brutality is not?
 Afghan lives matter!"

-Just hours after the fall of Kabul in August 2021, Hua stated in a press conference that China stood "ready to continue to develop good-neighborliness and friendly cooperation with Afghanistan and play a constructive role in Afghanistan’s peace and reconstruction."
+Just hours after the fall of Kabul in August 2021, Hua stated in a press conference that China stood "ready to continue to develop good-neighborliness and friendly cooperation with Afghanistan and play a constructive role in Afghanistan's peace and reconstruction."

 COVID-19 conspiracy theory

 In January 2021, Hua renewed the conspiracy theory that the SARS-CoV-2 virus originated in the United States at the Fort Detrick Army Medical Command Installation.
 Her words quickly became a trending topic on the Chinese social media platform Weibo, and Hua continued to cite evidence on Twitter, while asking the government of the United States to open up Fort Detrick for further investigation to determine if it is the source of the SARS-CoV-2 virus.

+Regarding the State Council's white paper Fighting COVID-19, China in Action, Hua stated that it was published to "keep a record" and ensure that "the history of the combat against the pandemic" was not "tainted by lies and misinformation" but "recorded with the correct collective memory of all mankind".